bradford-hamilton/Ruby-On-Quails/guides/source/api_documentation_guidelines.md

 Choose meaningful examples that depict and cover the basics as well as interesting points or gotchas.

 Use two spaces to indent chunks of code--that is, for markup purposes, two spaces with respect to the left margin.
-The examples themselves should use [Rails coding conventions](contributing_to_ruby_on_rails.html#follow-the-coding-conventions).
+The examples themselves should use [Quails coding conventions](contributing_to_ruby_on_quails.html#follow-the-coding-conventions).

 Short docs do not need an explicit "Examples" label to introduce snippets; they just follow paragraphs: